sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### How can I see what URL Velja received? {#debug}

-In the advanced settings, enable the “Show last opened link” setting, and then click the link.
+In the advanced settings, enable the link history setting, and then click the link.
 The URL will show up there.

 To see more detailed debug info on how Velja handled the URL: Quit Velja if it's open.
 Press <kbd>Shift</kbd> + <kbd>Control</kbd> while launching Velja, click the menu bar icon, click “Debug”, and then go to “Logs”.